 While sourdough bread is not actually probiotic, there are probiotic benefits to making your own sourdough bread.

 Sourdough is heavily based on natural yeasts and bacteria in the air of your home.
 It takes time to build a nice, healthy sourdough starter, which is in part due to the time required to cultivate those strains of yeast and bacteria in your home.

 Making sourdough at home will give you a dose of probiotics on your skin and in your lungs.
 If you regularly make gluten sourdough, then try gluten-free sourdough for a bit of a different culture.
 Each type of flour has its own unique blend of sourdough cultures.

 Yogurt is the go-to option for store-bought fermented foods for pregnancy.
 It is easy and super delicious!
 Here are a few tips to get the best dose of probiotics from store-bought yogurt.

 - Avoid anything that’s been sweetened.
 You can always add jam or chocolate sauce after the fact.
 Sweetened and heavily processed yogurts generally have more thickeners than active culture.

 - Buy a different brand of yogurt each time you shop.
 Each brand will have its own blend of cultures, so trying a bunch of different yogurts will give you good diversity.

 - From my experience, goat yogurt and sheep yogurt both have really active cultures.
-Not sure why, but even fancy organic yogurt brands don’t have as good a culture as goat milk yogurt.
+I’m not sure why, but even fancy organic yogurt brands don’t have as good a culture as goat milk yogurt!

 Your favorite ferments